-It’s actively used by a multitude of video game developers, movie studios, architectural visualization studios or freelancers – and all of them need a smooth 3ds Max experience, which can’t be done without a Workstation PC that performs up to par.
+It’s actively used by a multitude of video game developers, movie studios, architectural visualization studios, or freelancers – and all of them need a smooth 3ds Max experience, which can’t be done without a Workstation PC that performs up to par.

-This Article will guide you through how 3ds Max uses specific hardware components, and what parts in particular will speed up your work experience.
+This article will guide you through how 3ds Max uses specific hardware components, and what parts, in particular, will speed up your work experience.

 Towards the end of the article, we prepared some example Builds that’ll get you top 3ds Max performance at different price points.
-If you’d like to skip in-depth portion and just want to take a look at our recommended Builds, you can do so here:
+If you’d like to skip the in-depth portion and just want to take a look at our recommended Builds, you can do so here:

 3ds Max Features And How They Use your Hardware